Zurück zum Blog

 Active record: work with data in databases.

 MVC: RoR uses MVC, the Model-View-Controller architecture.
-The model is responsible for handling data logic, the view part displays the information to the end user and the controller part of the MVC architecture controls and updates the flow of data between the view and the model.
+The model is responsible for handling data logic, the view part displays the information to the end user, and the controller part of the MVC architecture controls and updates the flow of data between the view and the model.

 Shopify (e-Commerce platform)

-So how did an e-commerce platform find its way onto a list of programming languages and why?
+So, how did an e-commerce platform find its way onto a list of programming languages and why?

 With time, there comes a need for talent specializing in exactly this – developing and maintaining Shopify and Shopify-based online stores.
-In a way, the platform becomes its own developing environment and the talent behind it become ‘designated platform’ developers – Shopify developers.
+In a way, the platform becomes its own developing environment and the talent behind it becomes ‘designated platform’ developers – Shopify developers.

 Java